Dick's Sporting Goods Ends Sale Of Assault-Style Rifles, Citing Florida Shooting

 We deeply believe that this country's most precious gift is our children.
 They are our future.
 We must keep them safe.
 Beginning today, DICK'S Sporting Goods is committed to the following: https://t.co/J4OcB6XJnu pic.twitter.com/BaTJ9LaCYe— DICK'S Sporting Goods (@DICKS) February 28, 2018

-The company, which operates more than 715 locations, is one of the largest chain retailers of firearms in the U.S. Dick's Sporting Goods had already pulled assault-style rifles from Dick's stores after the Sandy Hook shooting; now it will also stop selling the weapons at subsidiary Field & Stream stores.
+The company, which operates more than 715 locations, is one of the largest chain retailers of firearms in the country.
+Dick's Sporting Goods already had pulled assault-style weapons from Dick's stores after the Sandy Hook shooting; now it will also stop selling the weapons at its subsidiary Field & Stream stores.

 Stack said the decision to eliminate assault-style rifles is permanent.

-"We're staunch supporters of the Second Amendment.
-I'm a gun owner myself," Stack said Wednesday.
-"We've just decided that based on what's happened and with these guns, we don't want to be part of this story."

-The company issued a statement Wednesday morning.
-"Our thoughts and prayers are with all of the victims and their loved ones," the company said.
+"Our thoughts and prayers are with all of the victims and their loved ones," the company said in a statement issued Wednesday morning.
 "But thoughts and prayers are not enough.
 We have tremendous respect and admiration for the students organizing and making their voices heard regarding gun violence in schools and elsewhere in our country.

 "We have heard you.
 The nation has heard you. ... the systems in place are not effective to protect our kids and our citizens."

-The company reiterated its support for the Second Amendment, but continued, "we have to help solve the problem that's in front of us.
+The statement asserted the company's support for the Second Amendment, but continued, "we have to help solve the problem that's in front of us.
 Gun violence is an epidemic."

-In addition to changing its own policies, the company also issued a plea to elected officials to enact "common sense gun reform," specifically calling for the following regulations:
+In addition to changing its own policies, the company issued a plea to elected officials to enact "common sense gun reform," specifically calling for the following regulations:

 - Ban assault-style firearms